New building, new discoveries

 The new facility is expected to triple the number of annual visitors to 105,000—and we hope you’re one of them.
 If you love to explore and discover, you’ll love the Bell Museum more than ever before!

 Our state-of-the-art planetarium takes you on amazing journeys from the far reaches of the cosmos to deep inside the human brain.
-Using the latest technology to construct a "seamless" dome, our planetarium will be the first of its kind in North America!
+Using the latest technology to construct a "seamless" dome, our planetarium will be the first of its kind in the United States!

 The permanent galleries—which include our world renowned wildlife dioramas—span space and time, from the origins of the universe, through the diversification of life on Earth, to Minnesota's own unique habitats.
 Also, learn about U of M researchers who are working to create a better future for our evolving world.

 The Bell Museum created the first natural history museum discovery room in the world, and we are proud to carry that tradition on in the new Touch & See Lab where all ages can actively learn through observation and sensory engagement.